Onnozone-projects/onnozone/info.markdown

 permalink: /info/
 ---

-Onnozone is de creatieve makerspace van Onno Heesbeen.
+Onnozone is the creative makerspace of Onno Heesbeen.

-Dit jaar ben ik 20 jaar actief op het gebied van maritiem fotograaf, illustrator, conceptueel design en modelbouw.
-Om dit te vieren ondergaat de website een transformatie naar een online magazine, zodat het delen van projecten, nieuwe artikeltjes en content een stuk eenvoudiger wordt.

-Momenteel zijn mijn activiteiten te volgen op [Facebook](https://www.facebook.com/Onnozone-113172183839158){:target="_blank"} en [YouTube](https://www.youtube.com/channel/UCIe_v09FFodVGK34RnATljA){:target="_blank"}
+This year I have been active for 20 years in the field of maritime photography, illustration, conceptual design and modeling.
+To celebrate this, the website is undergoing a transformation into an online magazine, so that sharing projects, new articles and content becomes a lot easier.

+Currently my activities can be followed at [Facebook](https://www.facebook.com/Onnozone-113172183839158){:target="_blank"} and [YouTube](https://www.youtube.com/channel/UCIe_v09FFodVGK34RnATljA){:target="_blank"}